-Looking beyond crop varieties, more than 80% of agricultural extension officers report providing information on various management practices (Figure 14).
-Shares are quite high in all regions except Northern, where information on sustainable land management practices in particular appears low.
-Information on fodder and trees is provided by more than 60% officers, with shares again strikingly lower in Northern (Figure 15).
-This is consistent with lower adoption rates of some of the tree innovations in Northern.
+Looking beyond crop varieties, more than 80% of agricultural extension officers report providing information on various management practices (Figure 15).
+Shares are quite high in all regions except the Northern region, where information on sustainable land management practices appears particularly low.
+Information on fodder and trees is provided by more than 60% of officers, with shares again strikingly lower in the Northern region (Figure 16).
+This is consistent with lower adoption rates of some of the tree innovations in the Northern region.